-Some shady-looking fellow peeks out the side of an unmarked white van with tinted windows—it just fit the stereotype, awful as it was.
+Some fellow peeks out the side of an unmarked white van with tinted windows—it just fit the stereotype, awful as it was.

 My wife is funny if nothing else.

-Now, lest I throw my hat into middle and join the Trump-bashing crowd, let me say I think the man does two things right:
+Now, lest I throw my hat into middle of the Trump-bashing crowd, let me say I think the man did two things right:

-He appeals to the lowest common denominator.
+He appealed to the lowest common denominator.
 That’s no easy feat.

 It’s like something out of Seinfeld.